chenjr0719/AFS-docs/docs/portal/scenario.md

 	b.
 Edit "install_docker.bat", the file path should be modified to matching the path in the edge device.
 	![image](../_static/images/inference_engine/02_1.png)

 	c.
-Enter the Package Tyep, Package Version, then select the path for saving the package file.
+Enter the Package Type, Package Version, then select the path for saving the package file.
 	![image](../_static/images/inference_engine/02_2_step1.png)

     d.
 Select **install_docker.bat** to be the "Deploy File".